electronicarts/helmci/README.md

 ## Current Limitations

 * Running helmci upgrade on chart that has not changed results in an upgrade regardless.
-Which depending on the chart could be slow.
+Which depending on the chart could be slow, and adds useless helm metadata to Kubernetes.
+Ideally need some way to skip charts if nothing has really changed.
 * Should integrate better with secrets mechanisms that do not store plain text version in working directory, such as sops.
-* Should be able to save hash of chart to ensure it is unexpectedly changed upstream.
+* Should be able to save hash of chart to ensure it is not unexpectedly changed upstream.
+* `text` output method probably should split out slack support somehow into its own output module.
+* No idea how well `text` will work with github, only tested with gitlab.
+* `tui` output  has a quirk in that it will wait to exit if stuff is still running, and then require pushing enter in order to exit properly.
+This is as a result of how I run the sync event code from async code (it is still running when we try to exit).